 If you are unable to travel to campus when classes are in session, you should notify the Office of the Vice President for Student Life and Dean of Students, (570) 321-4039, or email email@example.com.
 The Dean's office will notify your faculty members.
 An inclement weather link on the Lycoming College homepage will list class cancellations on bad weather days when the college is open.
 Please check the link before traveling to campus.

 If the College decides to closed, delay the opening of the College, or cancel classes, announcements may be heard on the following television stations: WBRE, WNEP, WYOU.
 The following radio stations may also be listened to for such announcements: WRAK 1400 AM, WRKK 1200AM, WKSB 102.7 FM, WMYL 95.5 FM, WBZD 93.3 FM, WILQ 105.1 FM, WSFT 107.9 FM, WVRT 97.7 FM, and WRLC 91.7 FM.
-An announcement will also be sent by email on the College's email system and a message will be provided on the College Switchboard.
+An announcement will also be sent by email on the College's email system.

 Do students get mail boxes on campus?

 Commuter students are not assigned on-campus mailboxes.
 However, If you wish to have a mailbox, please contact the Mailroom, firstname.lastname@example.org.
-Boxes are assigned on a first come-first served bases.
+Boxes are assigned on a first come-first served basis.